 Quechua (2,300-3,500 masl)

-It includes valley bottoms, more or less extensive fluvial-alluvial cones, medium and high slope terrain, intermediate terraces, prairies.
+It includes valley bottoms, more or less extensive fluvial-alluvial cones, medium and high slope terrain, intermediate terraces, and prairies.

 It has temperate climate.

 It includes Ecosystems of: Humid pluviestational montane forests of the yungas, pluviestacional altimontanos forests of the Yungas.

 Suni (3,500-4,000 masl)

 Transition region to the Puna, from mild to cold weather.
 Morphologically it includes lands in hill, high valleys, terraces and high slopes, high prairies, plateaus.

 Ecosystems: Polylepis altimontanos pluviestation forests of the yungas, low forests and Arbustales altimontanos of the humid puna, Pajonales and scrublands altimontanos of the humid puna, Bofedales high andinos of the humid puna.

 In general, it includes high plateaus, plateaus and steep slopes, covered mainly by “ichu” or wild straw.

 The climate is frigid, windy, with frequent frosts.
 There are many of swampy areas.

 Ecosystems: High Andean Shrubland Pajonals, Yoncas Extra-Seasonal Andean Pajonals, High Andean Pajonals Of Wet Puna, High Andean Andean High Andean Forests Of Yungas, High Andean Bofedales Of Wet Puna, High Andean Andean Vegetation Of Yungas.